Bandwidth Communications Services Agreement

 6.3 Privacy and Data Protection

-Bandwidth will process Personal Data in connection with your use of the Services in accordance with our Data Protection Addendum and our Bandwidth Privacy Notice, as applicable.
+Bandwidth will process Personal Data in connection with your use of the Services in accordance with our Data Protection Addendum.
 To the extent your use of the Services requires, you are responsible for providing notice to, and where required by applicable law, obtaining consents from, individuals regarding the collection, processing, transfer, and storage of their data through your use of the Services, including but not limited to your obligations in Sections 3.1 (Account Creation and Information) and 3.2 (Obligation to Maintain End User Information).

 7. Term, Termination and Suspension